AXDOOMER/doom-vanille/README.md

 # Doom Vanille

 Linux Doom ported to DOS.
-Aims at 100% compatibility with the original Final Doom (id Anthology) executable, but will still work fine with the shareware, registed and retail (Ultimate) versions of Doom.
+Aims at 100% compatibility with the original executables that came with the different games.

+This means that:

+1. This source port will work with the registered and shareware versions of Doom.
+2. This source port will fix the [boucing Lost Souls bug](https://doomwiki.org/wiki/Demo_desyncing_caused_by_bouncing_lost_souls) when playing The Ultimate Doom or Final Doom.
+3. This source port will emulate the [Final Doom teleportation bug](https://doomwiki.org/wiki/Final_Doom_teleporters_do_not_set_Z_coordinate) when playing Final Doom.
+4. This source port can emulate the alternative Final Doom executable that came with the id Anthology (use `-alt`)

 ## Supported games
 * Doom Shareware
 * Doom Registered
 * The Ultimate Doom
 * Doom II: Hell on Earth
-* TNT: Evilution
+* Final Doom - TNT: Evilution
-* The Plutonia Experiment
+* Final Doom - The Plutonia Experiment

 You can see the supported IWAD names [here](https://github.com/AXDOOMER/doom-vanille/wiki/Supported-IWADs).